Majidbrohi/Majidbrohi/README.md

 - 👋 Hi, I’m @Majidbrohi
-- 👀 I’m interested in CODING..
+- 👀 I’m a programer
-- 🌱 I’m currently learning JAVASCRIPT...
+- 🌱 I Wana collaborate with someone who's really enthusiastic about coding..
+-I have learned programing languages like:
+🫴HTML,
+💻CSS,
+J👾AVASCRIPT,
+P🐍YTHON
+&
+learning 🐼TYPESCRIPT.
-- 💞️ I’m looking to collaborate on TECH GROUP TO GROOM...
+- 💞️...
+GROUP TO GROOM...
-- 📫 How to reach me brohiajid373@gmail.com ...
+- 📫to reach me brohiajid373@gmail.com ...

 <!---
 Majidbrohi/Majidbrohi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.